 - Pinterest – Pinterest is also a great place to find digital resources for your homeschool.
 Just be sure to go in with a plan and be ready to research.
 Otherwise you’ll be distracted by fabulous recipes and decorating ideas while you’re on mission.
 (I’m always pinning great homeschool resources; be sure to stop by and see all of the homeschool goodness I’ve pinned.
 You can follow me at pinterest.com/ebcopeland.)

 It’s taken time to find what works best for keeping my digital homeschool resources under control, but these tips have worked well for me and I hope they’ll be helpful to you too.
-What are your favorite tips for managing your digital resources?
+What about you?
+What are your best tips for organizing your digital resources?